JetBrains/amper/prototype-implementation/docs/Documentation.md

 |-Pot.yaml
 ```

-In a Multiplatform Pot put platform-specific implementations in the `@platform`-qualifier folder:
+In a multi-platform Pot platform-specific code is located in the folders with `@platform`-qualifier:
 ```
 |-src/             # common code
 |  |-main.kt